open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/performance-rbac.md

 ### Running Tests

-The `benchmark.sh` script runs a performance test against OPA and then the same test against Enterprise OPA.
+The `benchmark.sh` script runs a performance test against OPA and then the same test against EOPA.
-Supply the filename of the query list and the OPA and Enterprise OPA Bundles.
+Supply the filename of the query list and the OPA and EOPA Bundles.

 ```shell
 # terminal-command